 - Formal music training is desirable, but not a prerequisite.

-For this round of applications we are offering a number of scholarships to applicants who are ordinarily resident in the UK (i.e. have lived and studied/worked in the UK at least the last three years) and a smaller number of scholarships to international students.
+For this round of applications we are offering a number of scholarships to applicants who are ordinarily resident in the UK (i.e. have lived and studied/worked in the UK at least the last three years – this includes EU nationals) and a smaller number of scholarships to international students.

-We have a large number of 4-year PhD studentships available for students starting in September 2019 which will cover the cost of tuition fees and will provide an annual tax-free stipend of £17,009.
-For some PhD projects with industry partners, top-ups might be offered above the stipend.
+We have a large number of 4-year PhD studentships available for home, EU and international students starting in September 2020 which will cover the cost of tuition fees and will provide an annual tax-free stipend (£17,009 in 2019/20).
 The CDT will also provide funding for conference travel, equipment, and for attending other CDT-related events.